 This type of market manipulation involves dissemination of false and misleading information without necessarily undertaking any accompanying transaction.
 This could include creating a misleading impression by failure properly to disclose a price sensitive piece of information which should be disclosed.
-For example, an issuer with information which would meet the Directive definition of 'inside information' fails properly to disclose that information and the result that the public is likely to be misled.

 - (a) Spreading false/misleading information through the media.
 This involves behaviour such as posting information on an internet bulletin board or issuing a press release which contains false or misleading statements about a company whose shares are admitted to trading on a regulated market.
 The person spreading the information knows that it is false or misleading and is disseminating the information in order to create a false or misleading impression.
 Spreading false/misleading information through an officially recognised channel for disseminating information to users of a regulated market is particularly serious as it is important that market participants are able to rely on information via such official channels. - (b) Other behaviour designed to spread false/misleading information.
 This type of market manipulation would cover a course of conduct designed to give false and misleading impression through means other than the media.
-An example might be the movement of physical commodity stocks to create a misleading impression as to the supply or demand for a commodity or the deliverable into a commodity futures contract.